ryanritense/valtimo-platform/README.md

   - Postgis

 ### Tips:
-- Keycloak, Valtimo Console (de UI) en Valtimo Server zijn gekoppeld.
-Voor OpenZaak moet je zelf een user aanmaken, applicatie registreren en daarna de koppeling leggen in de Valtimo Console.
+- Voor OpenZaak moet je zelf een user aanmaken, applicatie registreren en daarna de koppeling leggen in de Valtimo Console.
 Het voorbeeldproces werkt alleen als je OpenZaak koppelt.
+Zie https://open-zaak.readthedocs.io/en/stable/development/getting_started.html , punt 7, daar wordt uitgelegd hoe je een user aanmaakt.
 Als alternatief kun je zelf een proces en formulieren toevoegen en koppelen aan het Dossier "Bezwaren".
-We zullen een uitlegvideo maken hoe dit te doen.

 ## Licentie
 The source files in this repo are licensed to you under the EUPL 1.2.
 You can download the license in 23 languages: https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12.
 If you have any questions about the use of this codebase in a larger work: just ask us.